Mary Jane Kelly: 9 November

-Unemployed labourer George Hutchinson, who knew Kelly, reported the two had met at about 2 a.m. on 9 November on Flower and Dean Street and that Kelly asked him for a loan of sixpence.
+Unemployed labourer George Hutchinson, who knew Kelly, reported that the two had met at about 2 am on 9 November on Flower and Dean Street, and that Kelly asked him for a loan of sixpence.
 Hutchinson claimed to be broke, having spent his money in Romford the previous day.
-He later stated that as Kelly walked in the direction of Thrawl Street she was approached by a man of "Jewish appearance" and aged about 34 or 35.
-Hutchinson claimed he was suspicious of this man because, although Kelly seemed to know him, this individual's opulent appearance made him a suspicious character to be in the neighbourhood.
-The man had also made an obvious effort to disguise his features from Hutchinson by "[hiding] down his head with his hat over his eyes" as the two had passed him.
+He later stated that as Kelly walked towards Thrawl Street she was approached by a man of "Jewish appearance" and aged about 34 or 35.
+Hutchinson claimed he was suspicious of this man because, although Kelly seemed to know him, the man's opulent appearance made him a suspicious character to be in the neighbourhood.
+The man had also made an obvious effort to disguise his features from Hutchinson by "[hiding] down his head with his hat over his eyes" as they passed him.

-Hutchinson later provided the police with an extremely detailed description of the man right down to the colour of his eyelashes despite it being the early hours of the morning.
-He reported that he overheard them talking in the street opposite the court where Kelly was living; Kelly complained of losing her handkerchief, and the man gave her a red one of his own.
-Hutchinson claimed that he then heard Kelly state: "Alright my dear, come along.
+Hutchinson later gave the police an extremely detailed description of the man, down to the colour of his eyelashes, despite it being the early hours of the morning.
+He reported that he overheard the pair talking in the street opposite the court where Kelly was living; Kelly complained of losing her handkerchief, and the man gave her a red one of his own.
+Hutchinson claimed that he then heard Kelly say: "Alright my dear, come along.
 You will be comfortable."
 She and the man walked into 13 Miller's Court, and Hutchinson followed them.
 He saw neither one of them again, laying off his watch at about 2:45 a.m.
 (Note: Hutchinson only reported this information to the police after the inquest into Kelly's murder had been concluded on 12 November.)